-The media are free of censorship and state control and often criticise the government.
+The media are free of censorship and state control, says Freedom House.

 All newspapers are privately-owned, and there is a mix of private and public radio stations.

 Although the sole TV station is run by the government-owned Caribbean Broadcasting Corporation, it presents a wide range of political views.
 The CBC also operates MCTV, a multi-channel and pay-TV service.

 BBC World Service radio broadcasts on 92.1 FM in Bridgetown.

 There were nearly 235,000 internet users by December 2018 (InternetWorldStats.com).
 Access is unrestricted.

 - Caribbean Broadcasting Corporation (CBC) - government-owned, operates CBC TV